Code-Institute-Submissions/data-dashboard-3/README.md

 ## Testing

 When I click on each link, it should go to the correct destination.

+## Deployment

+I will deploy the project to GitHub Pages.

+## Credits

+### Content

+Ideas taken from www.w3schools.com

+### Media

+Have taken the data from my recordings of visits to petrol stations.

+### Acknowledgements

+To be advised